 Since 2000, the bureau has used “data swapping” between census blocks as its main disclosure avoidance technique.
 (The census block is the smallest unit of geography maintained by the bureau.)

-Consider a census block with just 20 people in it, including one Filipino American.
+As a hypothetical example, consider a census block with just 20 people in it, including one Filipino American.
 Without any disclosure avoidance effort, it might be possible to figure out the identity of that individual.
 With data swapping, the Filipino American’s data might be swapped with that of an Anglo American from a nearby census block—a census block where other Filipino Americans reside.
 The details for the person would be aggregated with others, and therefore not identifiable, and yet the total population in both census blocks would remain accurate.

 Big Data Creates the Need for Greater Privacy Measures